RyanT5/yl-training/content/post/module-G.md

 The Scout Association have put together a number of tools you can use to review your programme.
 There are different review tools for each section.

+If you work with Squirrels, there is not an official review yet but you can use the Cubs review below.
-If you work with Beavers, you can see their review [here](https://members.scouts.org.uk/documents/6to25/Beaver%20Quality%20Programme%20Checker%20%202018.pdf).
+If you work with Beavers, you can [download the Beavers review here](/pdf/Beaver%20Quality%20Programme%20Checker.pdf).
-If you work with Cubs, you can see their review [here](https://members.scouts.org.uk/documents/6to25/Cubs%20Quality%20Programme%20Checker%202018.pdf).
+If you work with Cubs, you can [download the Cubs review here](/pdf/Cubs%20Quality%20Programme%20Checker.pdf).
-If you work with Scouts, you can see their review [here](https://members.scouts.org.uk/documents/Quality%20Programme%20Checker_Scouts.pdf).
+If you work with Scouts, you can [download the Scouts review here](/pdf/Scouts%20Quality%20Programme%20Checker.pdf).

 ## Activity 3